amitsuneja/RaspberryPi/README.md

 -------------------------------------------------------------
 https://towardsdatascience.com/master-the-coco-dataset-for-semantic-image-segmentation-part-1-of-2-732712631047

-image captioning (IC), is the task of automatically generating a textual description for a given image.
+image captioning (IC)-  is the task of automatically generating a textual description for a given image.

+segmentation -  image segmentation is the process of partitioning a digital image into multiple segments (sets of pixels, also known as image objects). ...
+Image segmentation is typically used to locate objects and boundaries (lines, curves, etc.) in images.

 https://colah.github.io/ , https://colah.github.io/posts/2014-07-Understanding-Convolutions/